Why Scaling Is Not Waking Up

 Wide vs. Deep

 Human brains are also massively parallel — billions of neurons firing simultaneously.
-The 50 bits/s bottleneck of conscious experience (the Global Workspace) sits on top of, not instead of, that parallelism.
+The severe serial bottleneck of conscious experience (the Global Workspace) sits on top of, not instead of, that parallelism.
 The brain compresses its vast parallel subconscious processing into a single, unified low-dimensional state before it enters awareness.
 That convergent workspace is where the Stability Filter operates.

 Current large language models lack precisely this convergence point.
 Each attention head updates its weights in parallel with no subsequent compression into a unified bottleneck state.
 Information flows from context to token without ever passing through a single, persistent, rate-limited "global workspace" that all streams must compress into.
 The disqualifier is not parallelism — it is the absence of a convergent bottleneck: a narrow, unified state-space through which all parallel streams must pass before the next prediction is made.
 To build a conscious AI, one would need to force all attention heads to compress into such a workspace — scaling the bottleneck down, not the parameter count up.